WAaronD/FreeWILLI_wasd/README.md

 ```

 - **datalogger_simulator.py**
-The main entry point for the simulator.
-It handles:
+This script is the simulator itself.
+It performs the following tasks:
 1. Command-line argument parsing (to customize data streaming IP, port, etc.).
 2. Loading data from .npy files.
 3. (Optionally) applying channel duplication, shifting, stretching, glitches, and more.